mstrsdk/mstr-web-versioning/README.md

 ---

-Finally, we added a CSS file to change the color of button "Create" at Desktop page:
+To test this, we can add a CSS file to change the color of button "Create" at Desktop page:
 [plugin_folder_name]/style/**desktopPage.xml**

 Content of file: